 Can I use dark chocolate or white chocolate?

 Oh yes!
-I used milk chocolate, but there are options here for sure.
+I used milk chocolate in my sugar free fudgesicles, but there are options here for sure.
 Lilly’s has a wonderful dark chocolate chip and recently released white chocolate and salted caramel chocolate chips.

 And yes, the salted caramel chocolate chips are as good as they sound.
 You can simply replace any of those sugar-free chocolate chips in the recipe 1:1.

 Super easy to make, these homemade fudge pops make a wonderful low carb treat in any low carb freezer this summer.